bdnguyenucsd/cse-110-lab-1/index.md

 # Bryan's User Page
 Hi there!
 I'm a 4th year Math-CS major at the **University of California San Diego**.
 I'm mainly interested in ~~algebra~~ ***group theory, cryptography, numerical analysis, and music***.

+Here is a link to go to the site's [README.md](README.md).
+It should contain a link to go back to the site.

 ## Table of Contents
 1. [Cryptography](#cryptography)
 2. [Other Interests](#other-interests)